catholicmelb/parish-handbook/docs/contents/4-property.md

 Prior to entering into any agreement with another organisation, the parish priest must consult with the PFC and maintain a record of their awareness of the expenditure to be incurred due to the lease proposal.

-While the permission of the Archbishop is not required, the LeaseApplication Form (Lessee) should be completed and forwarded to the Executive Director Stewardship through the Property and Infrastructure Office.
+While the permission of the Archbishop is not required, the **Lease application form (lessee)** should be completed and forwarded to the Executive Director Stewardship through the Property and Infrastructure Office.

 No formal lease process should commence until the Property and Infrastructure Office has reviewed the proposal.
 Execution of lease agreements for parish tenancies is completed by the RCTC.

-The Archdiocese has published policy guidance '[Application and Process for when a Parish is a Tenant of Licensee](https://camorgau.sharepoint.com/sites/PAH-Property)'_located_at [Property and Infrastructure Services Resources](https://camorgau.sharepoint.com/sites/PAH-Property) to assist parish priests and PFC advisers to understand the processes that govern the leasing and licensing of parish property.
+The Archdiocese has published policy guidance in **Application and process for when a parish is a tenant or licensee** to assist parish priests and PFC advisers to understand the processes that govern the leasing and licensing of parish property.

 ## Naming parish buildings

 The Archdiocese has published a policy on naming parish buildings.
-Please refer to [the Naming Policy](https://camorgau.sharepoint.com/sites/PAH-VG/Shared%20Documents/Forms/AllItems.aspx)for guidance on the process to be followed.
+Please refer to the **Naming Policy** for guidance on the process to be followed.

-## Deceased's ashes and columbariums
+## Deceased’s ashes and columbariums

 In 1963, the Church lifted the prohibition on Catholics being cremated.
 Since then, the choice of cremation has notably increased, and parishes have responded by providing places, often near the parish church, where the ashes of the deceased can be interred.
 This follows the tradition of people being interred near the parish church, where their remains can be honoured within the faith community in which the deceased lived and worshipped.

-The Church says that 'the ashes of the faithful must be laid to rest in a sacred place, that is, in a cemetery or, in certain cases, in a church or an area, which has been set aside for this purpose, and so dedicated by the competent ecclesial authority' (*Ad resurgendum cum Christo*, §1016, #5).
+The Church says that ‘the ashes of the faithful must be laid to rest in a sacred place, that is, in a cemetery or, in certain cases, in a church or an area, which has been set aside for this purpose, and so dedicated by the competent ecclesial authority’ (*Ad resurgendum cum Christo*, §1016, #5).

-The word *columbarium* is derived from the Latin word for 'dove' (*columba*), the bird of peace and a symbol of the Holy Spirit.
+The word *columbarium* is derived from the Latin word for ‘dove’ (*columba*), the bird of peace and a symbol of the Holy Spirit.

 It is a structure composed of many niches to permit the interment of the ashes of those who have been cremated.

-A sample 'General Conditions for a Memorial Garden and Columbarium together with an Agreement for Internment Right' template are located at [Property and Infrastructure Services Resources](https://camorgau.sharepoint.com/sites/PAH-Property).
+Sample **General conditions for a memorial garden and columbarium** have been made available by the Archdiocese, including an agreement for internment right template.

-The Archdiocese has published policy guidance, *Guidelines relating to the conservation of ashes in the case of cremation*,_located_at [Property and Infrastructure Services Resources](https://camorgau.sharepoint.com/sites/PAH-Property), to assist parish priests and PFC advisers to:
+The Archdiocese has also published policy guidance in **Guidelines relating to the conservation of ashes in the case of cremation**, to assist parish priests and PFC advisers to:

 * understand the procedures to follow when establishing and maintaining columbariums
-* respond to requests from parishioners to lay to rest a deceased's ashes.
+* respond to requests from parishioners to lay to rest a deceased’s ashes.

 ## CCTV and security

-The Property and infrastructure Office has published a *Parish Minimum Standards Security Guideline* to help parishes minimise the chances of property being lost and people's safety threatened.
+The Property and infrastructure Office has published a **Parish Minimum Standards Security Guideline** to help parishes minimise the chances of property being lost and people’s safety threatened.
 It provides advice on how to minimise the risk of unauthorised entry to parish property and the associated threats to people, first, and then property.

-The guideline is located at [Parish Minimum Standards Security Guideline](https://camorgau.sharepoint.com/sites/PAH-Property).

 ## Heritage-listed buildings and Conservation Management Plans